 In other words, the three colleagues end up losing everything they own.
-On a moral level, this seems fair: they were each willing to give up their most prized possessions rather than to trust and cooperate. so they deserve to lose everything, including the bonus of the miraculously guickly born calf.
+On a moral level, this seems fair: they were each willing to give up their most prized possessions rather than to trust and cooperate, so they deserve to lose everything, including the bonus of the miraculously quickly born calf.
 But there is also a juridical perspective to this.
-Martha Roth35 has shown that legal provisions around rented oxen, which combine property and liability law, were particularly popular in scribal education.
-36 Ancient readers of this story would therefore know that, "if a lion kills a yoked ox engaged in pulling (a plough or wagon), he (the renter) will not replace (the ox)"37 - meaning it will be the owner's loss - or, more explicitly: "If a lion devours a wandering ox, the misfortune falls to its owner".38 The same is also recorded in the Laws of Hammurapi § 244: "If a man rents an ox or a donkey and a lion kills it in the open country, it is the owner's loss".39 The fate of the owner of the loaded wagon, on the other hand, recalls Laws of Hammurapi § 237:
+Martha Roth has shown that legal provisions around rented oxen, which combine property and liability law, were particularly popular in scribal education.
+Ancient readers of this story would therefore know that, "if a lion kills a yoked ox engaged in pulling (a plough or wagon), he (the renter) will not replace (the ox)" - meaning it will be the owner's loss - or, more explicitly: "If a lion devours a wandering ox, the misfortune falls to its owner".
+The same is also recorded in the Laws of Hammurapi § 244: "If a man rents an ox or a donkey and a lion kills it in the open country, it is the owner's loss".
+The fate of the owner of the loaded wagon, on the other hand, recalls Laws of Hammurapi § 237:

-If a man hires a boatman and a boat and loads it with grain, wool, oil, dates, and any other loading, and that boatman is negligent and thereby causes the boat to sink or its cargo to become lost.

-wandering off into the desert.
-We therefore expect a similar fate befalling the wife, though l.
-77 mentioning a hero or warrior (ur-san) admittedly remains unclear.
-L. 91 records the fact that 'the man who hated his wife left (lit.: walked away from) his wife' (lu2 dam-a-ni hulu an-ge17-ga-am3 dam-a-ni-ta ba-an-da-nen), although the usual technical term for divorce is taka4.
+If a man hires a boatman and a boat and loads it with grain, wool, oil, dates, and any other loading, and that boatman is negligent and thereby causes the boat to sink or its cargo to become lost, wandering off into the desert.
+We therefore expect a similar fate befalling the wife, though 1.
+77 mentioning a hero or warrior (ur-saŋ) admittedly remains unclear.
+L. 91 records the fact that 'the man who hated his wife left (lit: walked away from) his wife' (lu2 dam-a-ni hulu an-ge17-ga-am3 dam-a-ni-ta ba-an-da-nen), although the usual technical term for divorce is taka.
 The word choice (ba + nen 'to go away') echoes the action of the cow (cf. ll.
 10, 25, 74).

-- The Sumerian word here tentatively translated as 'possessions' is not clear in this context and hence the interpretation not beyond doubt; cf. already the discussion in Alster 2005, 374, 383.
+The Sumerian word here tentatively translated as 'possessions' is not clear in this context and hence the interpretation not beyond doubt; cf. already the discussion in Alster 2005, 374, 383.
 Normally, me means 'essence; potential; divine power'; cf. also me = $lal\hat{u}$ 'virility, sexual exuberance' and me 'when, where'; cf. Attinger 2023, 932.
 Note, however, that some of the Akkadian equivalents of me listed in OB Nippur Izi 125-32 "defy analysis" (Crisostomo 2019, 165).
-The unusual word choice in 30DA deserves a separate study. - 34 If I understand the fragmentarily preserved l.
-84 correctly, the court lady points out the risk that if the calf can eat up an entire wagon's cargo in no time, it will also diminish ([tur2]-tur2) its owner's household possessions.
-Therefore, his hope that he might receive the calf in compensation for his loss is indirectly portrayed as unjustified. - On Old Babylonian school texts about owner's liability, see also Spada 2021. - 37 Laws about Rented Oxen §7 (cf. Roth 1997, 41).
-A new fragment was published by - 38 Sumerian Laws Exercise Tablet § 9' (cf. Roth 1997, 44).
-Similar legal provisions are also recorded in the Sumerian Laws Handbook of Forms vi 16-22 and 32-6 (cf. Roth 1997, 52). - 39 Quoted after Roth 1997.
-Other laws that might be somewhat relevant to the case are provisions for safekeeping (e.g. Laws of Hammurapi §§ 120-6), as well as inheritance law.
+The unusual word choice in 3ODA deserves a separate study.

+If I understand the fragmentarily preserved l.
+84 correctly, the court lady points out the risk that if the calf can eat up an entire wagon's cargo in no time, it will also diminish ([tur]-tur) its owner's household possessions.
+Therefore, his hope that he might receive the calf in compensation for his loss is indirectly portrayed as unjustified.